-It is the Policy of the Financial Aid Office at West Georgia Technical College to verify all Student Aid Reports (SAR or ISIR) selected by the Department of Education prior to awarding financial aid, This verification procedure will be in compliance with the latest published regulations or guidance from the U.S. Department of Education.
+It is the Policy of the Financial Aid Office at WGTC to verify all Student Aid Reports (SAR or ISIR) selected by the Department of Education (ED) prior to awarding financial aid.
+This verification process will be in compliance with the latest published regulations or guidance from the U.S. Department of Education.

 If a student is chosen for verification, he or she must satisfy all financial aid requirements before the financial aid file is considered complete.
+Beginning Fall 2017, all verification requirements must be completed online at: WGTC Verify My FAFSA

-A student's financial aid award package is determined annually and is based on the student's current estimated family contribution, cost of attendance, residency, and other financial aid eligibility requirements.
-Once a student's financial aid award package is complete, the student will be notified by mail or student email of his or her financial aid award.
+A student's financial aid award package is determined yearly and is based on your current estimated family contribution (EFC), cost of attendance, residency, and other financial aid eligibility requirements.
+Once your financial aid award package is complete, you will be notified by mail or student email of your financial aid award.
+You can also view your financial aid award package letter through your Self-Service Banner Web account.